Arne Wegner Haaland

 Arne Wegner Haaland (28 October 1923 – 23 June 2012) was a Norwegian engineer.

-He was born in Lunde, Telemark and graduated as a civil engineer from the Norwegian Institute of Technology.
+He was born in Lunde Municipality in Telemark county.
+He graduated as a civil engineer from the Norwegian Institute of Technology.
 In 1955 he was hired by Veidekke to construct an airfield in Ethiopia, and two years later he was contracted to a project in Brazil by the company Furuholmen.
 He returned to Veidekke in 1960, and served as its chief executive officer from 1962 to 1989.
 He continued as a board member until 1995.
 He died in June 2012.